Skip to main content

 Find your pigeonhole

-Meet the MCR - The MCR will have a welcome table in the Porters Lodge foyer (date TBC).
+Meet the MCR - The MCR will have a welcome table in the Porters Lodge foyer (28th Sept).
 The MCR Freshers Committee will also be in touch with you about events they are planning.

 Things to do in your first week...